What to do in the Garden in January

 Taking Care of the Birds

 January is a quiet month in the garden.
-It is cold and frosty for us and for the birds, so it's a good time to look after wildlife.
+It is cold for us and for the birds, so it's a good time to look after wildlife.
 Besides putting out food, birdbaths can freeze, which deprives the birds of a much-needed source of water.
 Shrubs with berries are important for the birds, but by this time of year, often the birds have eaten all the berries.
 This means a regular top up of the bird feeders is essential to the survival of many birds through the winter months.

 You can entice more birds into your garden if you make it a haven for them.
 Shelter, food and water is what birds are looking for.
 Check out shrubs and plants attractive to birds.